Watershed project funding

 The MPCA has access to state and federal funding sources to assist with a variety of watershed projects.
 Although the amount of available funds and the eligibility requirements may differ from fund to fund, there are some elements of the system that remain fairly universal.

-The Clean Water Legacy Act (CWLA) was established by the Minnesota State Legislature in 2006.
+The Clean Water Legacy Act (CWLA) was established by the Minnesota Legislature in 2006.
 Funds are appropriated each biennium (two-year state funding cycle) to help protect, restore and preserve the quality of Minnesota’s surface waters.
 Fund availability varies each year.
 Appropriations through the Clean Water Legacy Act are used to fund a variety of projects.

-Funds are awarded to local government units (LGUs) or other groups for the purpose of developing TMDL reports that address water quality impairments.
+- TMDL development funds are awarded to local government units (LGUs) or other groups for the purpose of developing TMDL reports that address water quality impairments.

-Grants are available to municipalities for assistance with wastewater and stormwater projects.
+- Wastewater and stormwater grants are available to municipalities for assistance with wastewater and stormwater projects.

 EQuIS (Environmental Quality Information System)